ibm-cloud-docs/vpc/console-tutorial.md

 {: #connecting-to-your-instance}
 {: step}

-Using the floating IP address that you created, ping your instance to make sure it's up and running:
+Using the floating IP address that you created, ping your instance to make sure that it's up and running:

 ```sh
 ping <public-ip-address>